Craven District: Museums

 As part of the projects above Craven Museum & Gallery staff worked with both the Museum of North Craven Life, The Folly in Settle and the Grassington Folk Museum.

 Arts

 Craven District supports arts through music, theatre, dance, literature, visual arts and festivals.
 Funding from the Arts Council England (Yorkshire) alone totalled £435,811 between 2006 and 2009.
 Grants from other sources including the Gulbenkian Fund and Esme Fairburn Trust totalling well over an additional £160,000.
 A new exhibition gallery was opened in 2005 at Craven Museum & Gallery, Skipton, which now hosts a programme of exhibitions each year.

+Media

+In terms of television, the district is covered by BBC Yorkshire and ITV Yorkshire broadcast from the Emley Moor TV transmitter.
+However, north western parts of the district including Settle is served by BBC North West and ITV Granada which broadcast from the Winter Hill TV transmitter.

+BBC Local Radio for the district is served by BBC Radio York on 104.3 FM and BBC Radio Lancashire on 104.5 FM.
+County-wide commercial station are Greatest Hits Radio Yorkshire (formerly Stray FM) on 107.8 FM and community based stations are Drystone Radio on 103.5 FM and Dales Radio (covering Settle and Ingleton) on 104.9 FM.

+The district's local newspaper is the Craven Herald & Pioneer.

 Sport

 Craven Council opened the Craven Pool and Fitness Centre in 2003 and extended it in 2007.
 The Centre reached the semi-finals in the Best Semi Best Sports Project category of The National Lottery Awards.
 The Craven Active Sports Network develops opportunities for participation in sport and active recreation, sourcing funding for a variety of projects throughout the District, totalling over £14.5 million in 2001–2011.
 The National Sport Unlimited Scheme, delivering a programme of sporting activity to 1,205 young people and teenagers, brought in £45,000 of external funding.